facebookresearch/theseus/docs/source/getting-started.rst

 By default, unit tests include tests for our CUDA extensions.
 You can add the option `-m "not cudaext"` to skip them when installing without CUDA support.
-The tests for sparse solver BaSpaCho are automatically skipped when the extlib is not compiled, the marker `-m baspacho` can be used to select the tests depending on it.
+The tests for sparse solver BaSpaCho are automatically skipped when the extlib is not compiled, the marker `-m baspacho` can be used to manually select/deselect the tests depending on it.

 Tutorials
 ---------